Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/data-processing/generation/README.md

 <br/>

 ## [generate_prompt_examples.py](generate_prompt_examples.py)
-- from prompting domain description and corresponding expected domain model generates examples that are used for N-shot prompting
+- from prompting domain description and corresponding expected domain model generates examples that are used in prompts as a N-shot prompting technique